Bardoctorus/portaudiowavetablefolder/README.md

 - ~~revert example to fixed phase increment, add frequency variable to paTestData struct~~
 - ~~add other wave shape tables and hardcode blend sweep~~
 - ~~fix saw wave - the weighting doesn't make sense on edge cases. if you try to interpolate between a value near one and value near minus two you'll get an erroneous value~~
 - check that raising wavetable size has fixed sawtooth aliasing - it sounds like it, how can you be sure?
+EDIT: It hasn't. try oversampling

+- Oversample wavetables
+- test with arbitrary wavetables that there's no aliasing.
 - implement basic triangle wavefolding
 - Implement stereo detune
 - Implement midi in